Toll Free: 800-441-1329

 Also see Playgrounds.

 The restored building located at 501 Rehoboth Avenue serves as the Rehoboth Beach-Dewey Beach Chamber of Commerce Office and Visitors Center.
 Maps, brochures and resort area information can be found on the exterior loading platform.
 State park passes & City of Rehoboth parking passes (seasonal) can be purchased at the Visitors Center as well as area mementos.
 Ask staff to get the ceiling train rolling for you.
 Staff is available year round.
-Monday-Friday from 9AM-5PM and abbreviated hours on the weekend.
+Monday-Friday from 9AM-5PM and 9AM-1PM on Saturday and Sunday.
 Quarters for the meters (seasonal) are also available at the Visitors Center.
 For more information, call 302-227-6446.

 REHOBOTH BEACH GOES GREEN!
 In May of 2012, as part of its “Beach Blooms” initiative, the City of Rehoboth Beach, in partnership with Envirotech, Inc. installed its first demonstration rain garden in support of the Center for Inland Bays “1000 Rain Gardens for the Bays” project to show citizens that functional can be pretty and that anyone can play a part in protecting our inland bays, lakes and